nickp60/riboSeed/README.md

 #### From GitHub
 You can also clone this repository, and run `python3.5 setup.py install`.

-In the scripts directory, there is a script called `runme.py` which run the pipeline on a small sample dataset.  it should output a folder to your current working dir called `integration_tests`.

 ### Dependencies
 Python requirements can be found in the `requirements.txt` file.